Material Adverse Change (MAC) / Material Adverse Effect (MAE) Clauses

 For decades, no Delaware court found that a true MAC had occurred, even amid significant financial deterioration in target businesses.

 Akorn v.
-Fresenius (2018) changed that record:
+Fresenius (2018) is the landmark decision that changed that record:

 The facts of Akorn: